ibrahimhamza01/renewable-energy-forecasting-pipeline/README.md

 2023–2025
 ```

-These years are used because actual outcomes are already known, allowing direct comparison between:
+Actual outcomes are already known for these years, allowing direct comparison between:

 ```text
 prediction